Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 For S1, we only have the 850$\mu$m flux from the JCMT/SCUBA-2 and ALMA band-7 observations\cite{Cowie2018}, and the 1.1mm flux from the GOODS-ALMA survey\cite{Gómez-Guijarro2022, Xiao2023}.
-For S3, we obtain 450$\mu$m and 850$\mu$m fluxes from JCMT/SCUBA-2\cite{Cowie2017, Barger2022}, 1.2mm flux from NOEMA (PI: L. Bing, private communication), and 1.2mm and 2mm fluxes from the NIKA2 survey\cite{Bing2023}.
+For S3, we have 450$\mu$m and 850$\mu$m fluxes from JCMT/SCUBA-2\cite{Cowie2017, Barger2022}.
 These two sources are either not detected in Herschel or are strongly affected by neighboring bright sources, so we do not include Herschel values in our analysis here.